ngerritsen/wecodetheweb-hexo/source/_posts/easy-modals-with-react-hooks.md

 ## Conclusion

-We now have a modal that you can use anywhere, multiple times, on the page!
-We used _hooks_ and _render props_ to create a reuseable `ToggleContent` component, that you can use for any modal-like use case.
+We used _hooks_ and _render props_ to create a generic, reuseable `ToggleContent` component, that you can use for any modal-like use case.
 We used _portals_ to create a visual `Modal` component that can be used anywhere, but is positioned consistently on the page.
-Awesome!
+We then composed these components to have working modal that can be used anywhere, Awesome 😎!

 ## Reference